missdavis/r127/README.md

 # r127
-A website I put together for a restaurant in NOLA that's now closed.
+A website I put together for a restaurant in NOLA that's now closed using Bootstrap.